|7||Xingbin Qu, Guangxi|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Huaibei air is currently 5.6 times above the WHO annual air quality guideline value
+PM2.5 concentration in Huaibei is currently 15.5 times the WHO annual air quality guideline value

 Unhealthy 151 US AQI